 To make these stuffed shells, you’ll cook up some jumbo shells in a big pot of water till they are cooked al dente.
 Then drain the shells and set them aside.

 Then throw together your filling mixture.
 You’ll need ricotta, parmesan cheese, cooked chicken, an egg, and some Italian seasonings.
 Spread some of the alfredo sauce onto the bottom of a baking pan.
-Then stuff about 2 tablespoons of the mixture into each of the cooked noodles, then place them onto the alfredo sauce in the pan.
+Then stuff about 2 tablespoons of the mixture into each of the cooked noodles.
+A super quick and slightly less messy way to fill the shells is to scoop the filling into a ziplock bag, then snip a large end of one corner off and squeeze them into the shells.
+Then place them into the alfredo sauce in the pan.

 Top the shells with even more creamy sauce, and shredded cheese and bake them up until the cheese is melted and the inside filling is nice and hot throughout.

 I used about 25 shells, which didn’t quite fit nicely into my pan so I had to stuff a few in between others to use up all my filling.

 How long do chicken alfredo stuffed shells stay good?

 These chicken alfredo shells can stay in the fridge, in a covered container for about 3 to 4 days.

 You can freeze the shells for 3 to 4 months.
 You’ll want to prepare the pan up to the point of baking, then cover it well with plastic wrap, then foil, (or a tight lid) and freeze.

 The shells will bake for about 35-40 minutes then remove the foil and continue baking to melt the cheese on top, and get the filling nice and hot throughout.

 Sometimes I like to split the shells up into two smaller pans, then I can bake up one batch the day I make them, and freeze the other batch for another night.